Attackers throw explosive at French embassy in Athens: police

-ATHENS Attackers on a motorcycle threw an explosive device, possibly a hand grenade, at the French embassy in central Athens early on Thursday, wounding a security guard, police said.
+ATHENS (Reuters) - Attackers on a motorcycle threw an explosive device, possibly a hand grenade, at the French embassy in central Athens early on Thursday, wounding a security guard, police said.

 No one claimed responsibility for the attack on the building opposite parliament, in one of Athens's best-guarded areas.
 The attack occurred less than a week before U.S. President Barack Obama visits Greece on Nov.
 15-16.